grafos-ml/frappe/pydoc/source/webservice.v2.rst

 Request Recommendations
 -----------------------

-The request recommendation method work over ReST request in a JSON, XML or YAML.
+The request recommendation method work over ReST request in a JSON or XML.
 The response come as has a list of app IDS.